mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 #### 1:18:00

-**Question**: Roshi, were you making a distinction between the [enlightenment](glossary#enlightenment) of the arhat versus the enlightenment of the [Bodhisattva](glossary#bodhisattva)?
+**Question**: Roshi, were you making a distinction between the enlightenment of the arhat versus the enlightenment of the bodhisattva?
 Doesn’t the arhat attain enlightenment and can then enter [nirvana](glossary#nirvana), but does it for himself or herself, whereas the bodhisattva, at the point of enlightenment, refuses to enter it unless all sentient beings go along with it?
 Is there a distinction there?
 Sometimes in literature, you see a distinction, [with] the bodhisattva ideal being the higher ideal to attain.
 Was that what you were trying to say?

-**Katagiri**: Uh, [Bodhisattva](glossary#bodhisattva) practice, yes...
+**Katagiri**: Uh, bodhisattva practice, yes...
 Because a bodhisattva says, without re-entering nirvana, they really want to save us, the people, to enter nirvana.
 That means his practice is really open not only to him, but also to all sentient beings, and also time – not only his present time, but also his past life and his future life, and also his life after next, and after next.

 Then what he has to do is, he practices.
 Continually, he practices.
 But he aims just to sow good time and occasion, and good conditions, [making] arrangement.
 That means, without entering nirvana, the Bodhisattva just sows, arranging environment, and then just stands up there, that’s all.
 But it is immediately the blooming of his Buddha Nature.
-That is [Tathāgata](glossary#tathāgata).
+That is [*tathāgata*](glossary#tathāgata).
 The bodhisattva has a double face: Bodhisattva and Buddha.

 When the Buddha appears, it’s quiet.
 Nothing – you cannot see it.
 But a Buddha is hidden behind the bodhisattva.
 The bodhisattva walks as a human being.
 The bodhisattva disappears, and Buddha appears.
 And then that Buddha is just like a blooming lotus flower in the mud water.

-**Same person**: But is the [Bodhisattva](glossary#bodhisattva) practice of the third kind?
+**Same person**: But is the bodhisattva practice of the third kind?

 **Katagiri**: Mmm hmm.
 Sure.
 Yes it is.